 Marie was an only child for four years but then many brothers and sisters came along.
 When she was eleven, she was sent to live with her grandmother, Philippa of Guelders at her home in Pont-à-Mousson where she was educated.
 She may have been destined for a convent but her uncle Antony, Duke of Lorraine, while visiting his mother, met Marie when she was about fourteen and decided she should not be shut away.
 Marie was remarkably tall and attractive, had auburn hair, a regal manner, confidence, dignity, maturity, and intelligence and was affable to all classes of people.
 She easily inspired loyalty.
 She would be an asset to the family by making a brilliant marriage, maybe even to one of the sons of King Francis I of France.
 Duke Antony took her to his palace in Nancy for finishing and when she was sixteen, she was presented at court where she lived for the next three years.
 King Francis liked her and she became friends with his daughters Madeleine and Marguerite.
 She was admired for her appearance, wit, prudence, high spirits and wisdom.

-It was decided in the spring of 1534 Marie was to marry one of three Duke’s in France, Louis, Duke of Longueville.
-He had extensive estates in Normandy and the valley of the Loire.
+During the coronation of Queen Eleanor, second wife of King Francis I of France, Marie had met Louis, Duke of Longueville and they had been attracted to each other.
+It was decided in the spring of 1534 they would marry.
+Her father provided a modest dowry of eighty thousand livres.
+Longueville had extensive estates in Normandy and the valley of the Loire.
 The wedding took place on August 4, 1534 in the chapel of the royal palace of the Louvre with the King and his family in attendance.
 The marriage was successful.
 They lived at court and during the summer they toured around their estates.
 According to family chronicles, wherever Marie traveled she asked for the names of widows and orphans and elderly people in poverty so she could help them.
 She visited convents and almshouses, helped children get an education and paid for young girls dowries.
 Her first son, Francis, was born on October 30, 1535.

 In the winter of 1536-37 Marie was back at court to witness the marriage of her friend the Princess Madeleine to King James V of Scotland.
 The celebrations lasted for weeks.
 Marie returned to her castle of Châteaudun and she was pregnant again.
 By June of 1537, her husband had died, probably of smallpox, leaving her a widow at 21.
 Her son Louis was born on August 4, 1537 but he was to die four months later.
 Shortly before on July 7, 1537, Queen Madeleine of Scotland had died in the arms of King James V at Holyroodhouse in Edinburgh.